-· Adoption papers
+Adoption papers

-Health Benefit Enrollment Process
+Health Benefit Enrollment Process New Hires

-New Hires

-When you begin working at a Cleveland Clinic or Akron General facility, you are given an opportunity to enroll in the Cleveland Clinic Akron General Health Benefit Program (HBP).
+When you begin working at a Cleveland Clinic facility, you are given an opportunity to enroll in the Cleveland Clinic Residents and Fellows Health Benefit Program (HBP).
 You must enroll within 31 days of your start date in order for your coverage to become effective from your first day of active employment.